Ichoui/aurora-front/README.md

-# Aurora Chasers Project (ex Northern Lights Project)
+# Aurora Borealis Project (ex Northern Lights Project)

 ### Installation
 `npm i` for dependencies
-<br> Create a typescript file here `src/environments/keep.ts` and then :
+<br> Create a typescript file here `src/environments/.env` and then :
 - export a const named `OPENWHEATHER_API_KEY`

 You will need an OpenWeatherMap free account.

 ### About
-Aurora Chasers
+Aurora Borealis
 <br>
 Mobile App (IONIC - Capacitor Angular 14).
 This project is available only on Android.